Binary Classification from Positive-Confidence Data: Problem formulation

-Since we have no access to negative data in the Pconf classification scenario, we cannot directly employ the standard empirical risk minimization approach.
+However, in the Pconf classification scenario, we are only given positive data equipped with \emph{confidence} $\mathcal{X} := \{(\bmx_i,r_i)\}^n_{i=1}$, where $\bmx_i$ is a positive pattern drawn independently from $p(\bmx|y=+1)$ and $r_i$ is the positive confidence given by $r_i = p(y=+1|\bmx_i)$.
+Note that this equality does not have to strictly hold as later shown in Section~\ref{sec:experiments}.
+Since we have no access to negative data in the Pconf classification scenario, we cannot directly employ the standard ERM approach.
 In the next section, we show how the classification risk can be estimated only from Pconf data.

-\section{Pconf Classification}
+\section{Pconf classification}

-In this section, we propose an empirical risk minimization framework for Pconf classification and derive an estimation error bound for the proposed method.
+In this section, we propose an ERM framework for Pconf classification and derive an estimation error bound for the proposed method.
 Finally we give examples of practical implementations.